-A biopsy is a procedure done to remove a sample of tissue from the body so it can be examined.
-A lung biopsy is a procedure to take a small piece of a lung.
+A biopsy is a test done to remove a sample of tissue from the body so it can be examined.
+A lung biopsy is a test to take a small piece of a lung.
 This is done with a special biopsy needle.
 Or it’s done during surgery.
 The biopsy is done to look for lung disease, cancer, or another condition.

 There are several types of lung biopsy: